Every free download you can get your hands on that promises the Holy Grail of increasing email subscribers by 10x lives on your laptop.

 And there amidst the “Buy Meds Cheap” and phishing expeditions by the likes of a Mrs. Angela lily appeared email after email from those companies I had been missing.

-A sampling from the pu pu platter that is my spam folder
+A sampling from the

 E-commerce, B2B, no matter the type or legitimacy of the business their emails had been lumped together with Russian hackers, penis enlargement devices, and the grammatically challenged.